tmiddlet2666/coherence-grafana-metrics/README.md

 members, capture those metrics via Prometheus and display then in Grafana using the dashboards from the [Coherence Operator](https://github.com/oracle/coherence-operator) project.

+> Note: This release of the coherence-grafana-metrics repository has instructions specifically for the
+> Commercial eidition of Coherence.
+> Please change to the master branch for Coherence Community Edition (CE) instructions.

 **This is an example only and you can use this as a guide to adding Grafana monitoring to your cluster.**

 See the following for more information: